 (2) You have to commit a lot to memory.

-And let’s not forget the bulk of case law you’ll have to memorize.
-In contract in particular, there’re about how many cases again?
-About a thousand more or less.
-Plus those from your other law electives.
+And that’s before we’ve thrown in the bulk of case law you’ll have to memorize.
+In contract law alone, you might be dealing with a thousand case law or more, plus those from your other law electives.
 At the end of the day, you might have more cases to memorize than you could count.

 (3) Law exams are always tricky .

 In answering law exam questions, there’s a risk a candidate could misunderstand the question asked and reach a conclusion too far divorced from the law on the issue.
 “Tricky!” you might say, but that’s just how it is.
-If you are not very careful with how you approach questions, this can happen to you and you’d be marked down by an examiner for poor reading comprehension.
+If you are not very careful with your approach questions, this can happen to you, and you can be marked down by an examiner for poor reading and comprehension.

 And then there’s the matter of the exams always being a race against time.
-You are given more questions than you have time to solve.
+You are often given more questions than you have time to solve.
 In the exams, candidates are never allowed to overrun the allocated time, not a second more.
-Once your time is up you have to halt yourself from writing further otherwise, you’d be penalized.
+Once your time is up you have to halt yourself from any more writing or you’d be penalized.

 This lack of time during exams can put even the calmest and composed of students under overwhelming pressure and bring them this close to hitting the panic button.

 So what do you think?
 Are these enough reasons why you should abandon your dream of becoming a lawyer?
-It’s not like the other alternative fields are any easier to get into (don’t they say nothing really good comes cheap?).
+It’s not like the other alternative fields are any easier to get into.
+(Don’t they say nothing good comes easy?)
 Even if they seem so, you’d still have to do your homework if you are to succeed.
 For me law isn’t any harder than the other professions.
 But don’t take this to mean it would be a stroll in the park getting through the university.
 In any event, expect lots of reading if you do eventually decide to study law.
 It can’t be helped!